-OrbitLab is not a game, but a laboratory for experimenting with orbital mechanics.
+OrbitLab is not a game, but a physics laboratory for experimenting with orbital mechanics.

 OrbitLab is an orbital simulation that lets you experiment with planets in a solar system.
 The setup is simple so you can get started right away.

 There is a Sun, surrounded by a number of planets.
 Equations of gravity control the motions of all the bodies in the system, and they all have gravitational influences on each other, just as in the real world.